LearnOnDemandSystems/docs/tms/tms-administrators/users/instructor-management/lab-instance-viewing-permissions.md

 ---
-title: "How can I allow instructors to see lab instances and exam labs scores?"
+title: "How do I allow instructors to see lab instances and exam labs scores?"
 description: "Learn how to set up your instructors to see lab instances and exam labs.
 isPublished: true
 ---

-# How can I allow instructors to see lab instances and exam labs scores
+# How do I allow instructors to see lab instances and exam labs scores

 > Please be aware that functionality covered in this article may not be available to you.